 Chandigarh is located at the foothills of the Shivalik hills range in the north and is the capital of Haryana and Punjab.
 Foundation of the city was laid out in 1952 but assumed its status of capital of Haryana and Punjab during the state reorganization in 1966.
 Apart from being the capital of Haryana and Punjab, the city is also a Union Territory and hence is governed by central government.

-The State Government of Chandigarh has been committed to creating a progressive business environment.
-The state offers a wide range of fiscal and policy incentives for businesses under the Chandigarh Industrial Policy, 2015.
+The administration of Chandigarh has been committed to creating a progressive business environment.
+The city offers a wide range of fiscal and policy incentives for businesses under the Chandigarh Industrial Policy, 2015.
 The Chandigarh Administration is focusing on promoting the ‘Information Technology’ (IT) industry, which requires lesser space.
 To develop the associated ecosystem, the government has developed high speed data communication facilities for software development and its export by providing a NODE at Punjab Engineering College (PEC), Chandigarh, by collaborating with the Software Technology Parks of India (STPI).

-- Out of the total union budget 2021-22, a major chunk of Rs.
+Out of the total Union Budget 2021-22, a major chunk of Rs.
 950.41 crore (US$ 130.57 million) has been allocated for next fiscal year for Housing and Urban Development including the smart city project.

-- In December 2020, Chandigarh administration announced to hire 40 AC electric buses for a period of 10 years to improve the air quality of the city.
+In December 2020, Chandigarh administration announced to hire 40 AC electric buses for a period of 10 years to improve the air quality of the city.

-- In April 2021, Chandigarh’s administration has decided to expand the IT industry in the Industrial Area.
+In April 2021, Chandigarh’s administration has decided to expand the IT industry in the Industrial Area.
 According to the Chandigarh Export Promotion Plan, the union territory will allow IT-based industry, including software and electronics hardware, to set up their units, but any activity entailing direct customer interface would not be allowed.

-- There are many units manufacturing agricultural equipment, tractor components, auto parts, tyres & tubes, electric meters, electronic items, cables and engineering items operating in Chandigarh.
+There are many units manufacturing agricultural equipment, tractor components, auto parts, tyres & tubes, electric meters, electronic items, cables and engineering items operating in Chandigarh.

-- Basic metal and metal alloy industries are among the leading industries in this sector in Chandigarh.
+Basic metal and metal alloy industries are among the leading industries in this sector in Chandigarh.
 Metal products such as bars, rods of steel & rolled products and HR strips are some examples.

-- Chandigarh industrial area is also home to several pharmaceutical manufacturing companies such as Pfizer and Ind Swift.
+Chandigarh industrial area is also home to several pharmaceutical manufacturing companies such as Pfizer and Ind Swift.

-- ~ 40% of all industries in Chandigarh are ancillary units manufacturing components for the tractor industry.
+~ 40% of all industries in Chandigarh are ancillary units manufacturing components for the tractor industry.

-- Other industrial units are mainly into manufacturing of industrial fasteners, electrical / electronic items, machine tools, pharmaceuticals, plastic goods, sanitary fittings, steel / wooden furniture and food products etc.
+Other industrial units are mainly into manufacturing of industrial fasteners, electrical / electronic items, machine tools, pharmaceuticals, plastic goods, sanitary fittings, steel / wooden furniture and food products etc.